-According to Kitchenham [19], the review protocol should define the methods for how the following activities are to be conducted in a systematic literature review, such as the creation of a research strategy, the selection of primary studies as well as the inclusion and exclusion criteria, the quality of the assessment criteria, data extraction, and data synthesis.
-Toward the end of this section, we will describe how we defined and performed each activity of this protocol.
+According to Kitchenham [25], the review protocol should define the methods for how the following activities are to be conducted in a systematic literature review, such as the creation of a research strategy, the selection of primary studies as well as the inclusion and exclusion criteria, the quality of the assessment criteria, data extraction, and data synthesis.
+In section 3.2, we will describe how we defined and performed each activity of this protocol.